[Estimated read time: 8 minutes]

 9. Living in Louisville KY = Convenient Location

-One reason why people love living in Louisville KY is because of the convenient location.
+One reason why people love living in Louisville KY is because of its convenient location.
 The average drive to work is under 25 minutes.
 Louisville is within a day's drive of two-thirds of the U.S. population.
 With the addition of the new East End Bridge near Prospect, we expect a better flow of traffic and more convenient travels around the Greater Louisville area.

 10. Great Neighborhoods in Louisville KY

 Over the years Louisville has been home to some of the most popular neighborhoods in the local area.
-You will find that the most common type of real estate is a single-family home and condos.
+You will find that the most common type of real estate is a single-family home and condominiums.
 If you are relocation to Louisville KY, typically you will find that the average ranch style home.
 It is common that some of the subdivisions have homeowner associations to help sustain a stronger community.
 Take a look at some of the most popular neighborhoods in Louisville below:

 When making the move to Louisville KY, you will notice that homes in Louisville are very affordable compared to real estate in the surrounding metropolitan areas.
 With the strong economic and job growth in the city, we have seen home values in the area continue to rise over the past few years.